 Stephanie is a skilled, creative, and experienced advocate.
 She regularly defends individuals in complex criminal proceedings, including homicides, large-scale narcotics and firearms investigations, sexual assaults, and financial crimes.
 She has been counsel on some of Canada’s most high profile criminal cases.

-Stephanie regularly represents clients in complex constitutional litigation, such as challenges to legislation, search warrants, and wiretaps.
-She has experience representing clients at all levels of Court, and regularly appears before the Ontario Superior Court of Justice and Ontario Court of Appeal.
+Stephanie has a proven track-record of holding government and police to account through innovative and complex constitutional litigation, such as challenges to legislation, search warrants, and wiretaps.
+She represents clients at all levels of Court, and regularly appears before the Ontario Superior Court of Justice and Ontario Court of Appeal.
 She acts as volunteer duty counsel with the Probono Inmate Appeal Program at the Ontario Court of Appeal.

 Stephanie also assists individuals who are under investigation or facing disciplinary action in a wide variety of regulatory and administrative law contexts, including medical professionals, legal professionals, registrants before the Ontario Securities Commission, and University professors.